ptpro3/jekyll-now/about.md

 ---
 layout: page
-title: About
+title: About Me
 permalink: /about/
 ---

-I have an engineering background and graduate research experience in computational science.
+Data Scientist with an engineering background and graduate research experience in computational science.

-RoboCuller App support:
-Contact below.